 Thus Aslam was forced to prepare to undergo chemotherapy and prepare for his son’s birth at the same time.
 There had been many things to worry about leading up to the birth, but when he sent us the announcement that they had a healthy baby son, it was accompanied by some of the happiest pictures of Aslam I had ever seen.

-Those next few months were difficult ones as Aslam underwent weeks of chemotherapy during his little son’s most vulnerable time, placing strains financial and otherwise on the whole family.
-I made an appeal for Aslam here so that he wouldn’t have to move into the slum during that vulnerable time, and a couple of you responded with generous donations.
-That assistance helped, but it was Aslam’s own “fixing” ability that allowed him to work out a practical long-term solution for his family.
+Those next few months were difficult ones as Aslam underwent weeks of chemotherapy during his infant’s most vulnerable time, placing strains financial and otherwise on the family.
+I made an appeal for Aslam here so that he wouldn’t have to move into the slum, and a couple of you responded with generous donations.
+That assistance helped, but it was Aslam’s own “fixing” ability that allowed him to negotiate a practical long-term solution for his family.

 It was during this period of recovery and increased strength that Aslam organized Shakeenah’s birthday party and rushed us to the hospital after Shakeenah’s fall, two wonderful acts of service that I will be forever grateful for.
 His son continued to grow up strong, and huge!
-Despite Shakeenah having a nine-month head start, it was not long before the robust little man had matched her in weight.
-Aslam was able to spend most of his time and home and with his son during this period and was deeply attached to him.
+Despite our little Shakeenah having a nine-month head start, it was not long before the robust young man had matched her in weight.
+Aslam was able to spend most of his time at home with his son during this period and was deeply attached to him.

-Radiotherapy was very difficult.
+Radiotherapy was difficult.
 Still, Aslam never lost his concern for us.
-One day he came to speak with me and told me to gather up basic necessities and be prepared to be under lockdown for at least a month.
+One day as news of Covid was spreading, he came to speak with me and told me to gather up basic necessities and be prepared to be under lockdown for at least a month.
 At that point nothing had been announced.
 Due to his advice we stocked up for the first time and got some essential business done outside the city.
 Just two days later, a multiple-week lockdown began.